CodeWatermelon/mamamboga/README.md

 ### By Terry Okioga

 ## Description
-A webpage where customer'c can visit, see available pizzas in the menu page, Place an order of as many fruits, checkout and enter a delivery address and get a total cost
+A webpage where customer'c can visit, see available Vegetables an fruits in the menu page, Place an order of as many fruits, checkout and enter a delivery address and get a total cost

 ## Technologies Used